 Westminster Seminary California’s financial aid program is available to provide degree seeking students (M.A./ M.Div.) with the financial resources necessary to complete their seminary education.
 The financial aid program is designed to supplement each student’s own financial resources (i.e. savings, family and church support, and part time employment) through a combination of scholarships, grants, and student loans.
 The majority of full-time students at WSC receive a scholarship or grant of some kind.
 Find out all that we have available for you so you can start your seminary career.

-Step 1: Complete the the Application for Admission
+Step 1: Complete the Application Process

 Step 3: Complete the Free Application for Federal Student Aid (FAFSA)